Comyn Kelleher Tobin LLP (CKT) is a leading Irish law firm with a team of more than 70 professionals in Cork and Dublin.

 Founded in 1982, CKT’s dynamic team of lawyers have a strong reputation of providing strategic legal advice and superb service in litigation and dispute resolution, healthcare and medical law, insurance, employment, residential and commercial property, and child and family law.

-CKT is ranked in the top 25 law firms in Ireland, and currently ranked in Chambers & Partners Europe Guide 2022 and as a Leading Firm in The Legal 500 EMEA 2022.
-For the 9th year in a row, we have also maintained our Q9000 gold standard from the Institute of Legal Research and Standards for our risk and quality management systems.
-Additionally, Karen Tobin, Partner in the Family Law Team won Munster Family Lawyer of the Year Award in 2021 and again in 2022 at the Irish Law Awards, and CKT won the award for ADR Firm of the Year 2022.
+CKT is ranked in the top 25 law firms in Ireland, and currently ranked in Chambers & Partners Europe Guide 2023 and as a Leading Firm in The Legal 500 EMEA 2023.
+For the 10th year in a row, we have also maintained our Q9000 gold standard from the Institute of Legal Research and Standards for our risk and quality management systems.
+Additionally, Karen Tobin, Partner in the Family Law Team won Munster Lawyer of the Year Award in 2021, 2022 and again in 2023 as well as winning overall National Family Lawyer of the Year Award at the Irish Law Awards 2023.
+CKT also won the overall award for Employment Team of the Year 2023 and the award for ADR Firm of the Year 2022.

 Comyn Kelleher Tobin LLP is a limited liability partnership regulated by the Legal Services Regulatory Authority.